cdale77/active_job_status/README.md

     class MyJob < ActiveJobStatus::TrackableJob
     end

-Or you can just include ActiveJobStatus::Hooks into your job:
+Or you can just include ActiveJobStatus::Hooks into your job (only if using the master branch from github):

     class MyJob < ActiveJob::Base
       include ActiveJobStatus::Hooks